Skip to Content

 Getting to and from Port Canaveral

 If you are traveling on the Disney Cruise Line, you’ll have some specific transportation options offered to you.
-These are available at an additional fee, but I find them to be so convenient.
+These are available at an additional fee, but I find them to be very convenient.
 We always take the shuttle because it will get you there on time and will drop you off in the exact location you need to be in.

 There are two options – one leaving Orlando International Airport, and one leaving from the Walt Disney World resort hotels.
 You’ll want to add these to your trip itinerary when you book, or later through DCL or the travel agent you booked with.